sfhmi/boo-fe/README.md

 this project does not include any frontend component framework like headlessui, heroui, shadcnui and ect i don't use that for the test, might be a good idea to use that in the future test

+whats also missing inside this project beside the feature and section is the metadata for the SEO, i didn't include that in the test